DOCGroup/ACE_TAO/README.md

 7. Continue your work on your topic branch.

-![Warning][warn] If you are sharing your forked ATCD repo with others, then do not rebase!
+![Warning][warn] If you are sharing your forked ACE/TAO repo with others, then do not rebase!
 Use a merge instead.

 #### Multi-step coordination between developers using forked repositories

 Sometimes a feature/task is rather complex to implement and requires competence from multiple areas of the projects.
-In such occasions it is not uncommon for developers to coordinate feature implementation using personal forks of ATCD prior to finally issuing request to integrate into ATCD main repository on GitHub.
+In such occasions it is not uncommon for developers to coordinate feature implementation using personal forks of ACE/TAO prior to finally issuing request to integrate into ACE/TAO main repository on GitHub.

-For example, developer A using his personal ATCD fork creates a topic branch T and completes as much work as he/she can before requesting for assistance from developer B. Developer A pushes topic T to his personal ATCD fork where developer B picks it up and brings it down to his local repo.
+For example, developer A using his personal ACE/TAO fork creates a topic branch T and completes as much work as he/she can before requesting for assistance from developer B. Developer A pushes topic T to his personal ACE/TAO fork where developer B picks it up and brings it down to his local repo.
 Developer B then in turn completes necessary work, commits his/her changes on branch T, and finally pushes back T to his own personal fork.
 After issuing request for pull to developer A, developer B waits for notification that developer A integrated his changes.
 This exchange can be repeated as much as it is necessary and can involve multiple developers.

 ##### A worked example

-This example assumes that developer A and B have added each others ATCD forked repositories with the *git add remote* command.
-For example, developer B would add developer A's personal ATCD fork repository with the command
+This example assumes that developer A and B have added each others ACE/TAO forked repositories with the *git add remote* command.
+For example, developer B would add developer A's personal ACE/TAO fork repository with the command

 ```
     git remote add devA https://github.com/developerA/ATCD.git